Kaleidophon/know-your-limits/README.md

 Both scripts supply a `-h` / `--help` option so that scripts can e.g. only be run for certain models.
 In order to reproduce figure 1, run the steps in notebook `multiclass_toy_uncertainty_polytopes.ipynb`.

-## Citation

-If you are using any code in this repository or cite our work, please cite us using the information below:

-@TODO

 ## Bibliography

 Raman Arora, Amitabh Basu, Poorya Mianjy, and Anirbit Mukherjee.
 Understanding deep neural networks withrectified linear